Angar0Os/Angar0Os/README.md

 <img src="images/logo_ynov.png" width=200px>

+> The Video Game Master's program at Ynov Bordeaux is designed to prepare students for careers in the dynamic and competitive gaming industry.
+Combining technical expertise, creativity, and project management, the program covers key aspects of game development

 ### 2021 - 2024 | La Horde

 <img src="images/logo_la_horde.png" width=200px>

+>La Horde is a cutting-edge school located in Bordeaux, specializing in game design and development.
+It offers an innovative and immersive educational experience, focusing on project-based learning and hands-on collaboration.

 ## WHAT DO I DO FOR FUN ?